 - Take the pulled pork out of the beer and pull it apart.

-- Stack the burgers high with the pulled pork, coleslaw and mayonnaise and enjoy.
+- Stack the burgers high with the pulled pork, coleslaw and a drizzle of mayonnaise.